wing5wong/artisan-whs-static/source/_news/2021-04-21_whanganui-high-school-students-representing-whanganui-in-roller-hockey.md

 show_in_slider: false
 date: 2021-04-21T07:44:49.170Z
 ---
 The long Easter Weekend, saw a group of Whanganui High School students make the long trip across the Cook Strait to represent Whanganui in Roller Hockey at the Roller Hockey Easter Tournament in Motueka.
-The Tournament hosted competing teams from all over New Zealand,making for a very busy three days of fast paced and in some instances intense games.
+The Tournament hosted competing teams from all over New Zealand, making for a very busy three days of fast paced and in some instances intense games.

 Whanganui Year 9 High School Students, Michaela Ross, Charlie Teager, Siobhan Pitkethley played for the Under 14 Lightening Team which came up against some strong competition, suffering a first loss for some time in the round robins.
 The team made it to the playoffs for first and second and were successful in claiming First Place.